Company Limited by Guarantee VS Limited Liability Company

-Choosing the business structure for your company incorporation in Singapore is influenced by a number of factors including the ease of doing business, investors’ queries and expectations, compliance responsibilities, ease in transfer of shares, scalability, tax rates, and liabilities among others.
+Choosing the business structure for your company incorporation in Singapore is influenced by a number of factors, including the ease of doing business, investors’ queries and expectations, compliance responsibilities, ease in transfer of shares, scalability, tax rates, and liabilities, among others.

-Deciding on the right business structure to suit your company’s present and future needs is deemed a challenging task even for the experienced business owners and founders.
+Deciding on the right structure to suit your company’s present and future needs is deemed a challenging task even for the experienced business owners and founders.

 Choosing the best structure for your business in Singapore

 Singapore has earned recognition for almost always topping the charts in global surveys that evaluate business metrics.
-The Lion City has been consistently scoring high in terms of economic competitiveness, the efficacy of business ecosystem, transparency of regulations, political stability, and other criteria that prove critical for establishing and growing a business.
+The Lion City has been consistently scoring high in terms of economic competitiveness, the efficacy of the business ecosystem, transparency of regulations, political stability, and other criteria that prove critical for establishing and growing a business.

-As home to businesses operating across the extensive range of modern and traditional industries, Singapore’s legal landscape enables the establishment of a wide variety of legal entities and business structures that offer relevant solutions for the diverse needs of business owners.
+As home to businesses operating across the extensive range of modern and traditional industries, Singapore’s legal landscape enables the establishment of a wide variety of legal entities and structures that offer relevant solutions for the diverse needs of business owners.

 Understanding the difference: What is a Company Limited by Guarantee?